stackhpc/ansible-slurm-appliance/README.md

 **NB:** In subsequent sections this new environment is refered to as `$ENV`.

-Activate this environment:
+Activate the new environment:

     . environments/$ENV/activate

-and generate secrets for it:
+And generate secrets for it:

     ansible-playbook ansible/adhoc/generate-passwords.yml

-Note that all subsequent steps require the venv and the environment to be activated as above.

-### Define infrastructure configuration
+### Define and deploy infrastructure

 Create an OpenTofu variables file to define the required infrastructure, e.g.: